SEND Information Report

 How will Thorn Grove manage my child’s medicine or personal care needs?

-- We are aware that some children with SEND also have medical or personal care needs which require attention during the school day, including the administration of medication
+- We are aware that some children with SEND also have medical or personal care needs which require attention during the school day, including the administration of medication.

-- Wherever possible medication is not given in school or parents/ carers come into school to give it to their child.
+- Wherever possible medication is not given in school or we request parents/ carers come into school to give it to their child.
 The school’s policy on administering medicine is available from the school office on request.

 - If a child requires a Health Plan then a meeting is set up with the Deputy Headteacher, parent and care professional concerned.
-All staff are then made aware of the Health Plan through Staff Briefings.
-All Health Plans are reviewed on a regular basis and the relevant staff have annual medical needs training in key medical conditions e.g. asthma, diabetes, epilepsy
+All staff are made aware of the Health Plan through Staff Briefings.
+All Health Plans are reviewed on a regular basis and the relevant staff have annual medical needs training in key medical conditions e.g. asthma, diabetes, epilepsy.

-- Children who require rescue medication e.g. Epi-pen, Insulin are given this as required by trained staff, following signed parental consent
+- Children who require rescue medication e.g. Epi-pen, Insulin are given this as required by trained staff, following signed parental consent.

 - Medication is kept securely and is administered by school staff.